Minnie the Minx: Other children

 Soppy Susan, a character similar to Walter the Softy but a girl.
 The character appeared during Jim Petrie's time as the artist and has recently returned to the strip, as well as appearing in the 2015 Beano annual.

 The Haarm twins, two twins who often tease Minnie but usually end up being beaten up by her.
 The characters began appearing in the 2000s and appear irregularly.

-Skippy Simmy, a new character who is Minnie's best friend, introduced in November 2, 2021.
+Skippy Simmy, a new character who is Minnie's best friend, introduced on 2 November 2021.
 He goes to Posh Street School in Beanotown, attending sixth grade.

-Frederick "Fatty" Fudge, as his name suggests, is a fat child.
+Francis "Fatty" Fudge, as his name suggests, is a fat child.
 He is also sometimes called upon to assist Minnie in a particularly elaborate plot since his services can always be bought with a bag of sweets.
 He was briefly the subject of a spin-off strip in the early 1990s that parodied famous films, usually in ways involving the character's love of food (examples including 'You Only Eat Rice' and '20,000 Leeks Under The Sea').